OptinMonster Review: Exploring the New Features of the Leading Optin Form Plugin for WordPress

 As you can see, the move to a hosted service has improved the OptinMonster user experience.
 Now that you can create and manage your popup campaigns through a purpose-built interface, you’re no longer constrained by the limitations of working through the WordPress dashboard.

 The new features that have been added to OptinMonster make it arguably the best email optin and custom popup creation tool for WordPress users.
-Thanks to the varied selection of high-quality templates, a feature-rich editor, and detailed settings that control when your popups are triggered, on which pages they are active, and who can see them, you can really take your lead generation efforts to the next level.
+Thanks to the varied selection of high-quality templates, a feature-rich editor, and detailed settings that control when your popups are triggered, on which pages they’re active, and who can see them, you can really take your lead generation efforts to the next level.

 Another nice feature is the ability to launch the optin form popups from a button or link on a page — thereby giving you even more flexibility in how you attempt to persuade visitors to interact with your content.
-The blank canvas option should come in handy too, for anyone who wants to display custom content in a popup window.
+The blank canvas option should also come in handy for anyone who wants to display custom content in a popup window.

 In short, although the very clever exit intent behavior trigger that helped this tool stand out from the crowd has now been copied or adopted by many of its rivals, the new features, existing features, and improved ease-of-use mean OptinMonster remains about the best email optin form plugin on the market!